-Executive Non-Executive Independent Director Role Executive, Non-Executive and Independent Directors are members of the Board which has the responsibility for fostering the long-term success of the Company and securing its sustained competitiveness, and the authority to exercise the corporate powers, conduct the business, and control the properties of the Company in order to perform such responsibility.
-All directors have a three-fold duty of obedience, diligence and loyalty to the Company as set forth in the PLDT CG Manual : (a) to act within the scope of power and authority of the Company and the Board; (b) to exercise his best care, skill, judgment and observe utmost good faith; and (c) to act in the best interest of the Company and for the common benefit of the Company's stockholders and other stakeholders.
-All directors must devote the time and attention necessary to properly discharge their fiduciary Accountabilities duties and must exercise independent judgment.
-As members of the Board, Executive, Non-Executive and Independent Directors shall participate and contribute in the performance of the responsibilities of the Board as set forth in the PLDT CG Manual , including to: (a) select and appoint the CEO and other Officers; (b) determine, together with Management, the Company's vision, mission and strategic objectives; (c) oversee Management's implementation of business strategies, plans and policies and overall performance, financial reporting and internal control systems, enterprise risk management, compensation policies and programs, and succession planning for senior management; and (d) ensure that the Company has an effective internal audit system, compliance program, investor relations program, communication program for sectors in the community in which the Company operates or which are directly affected by its operations, and an independent audit mechanism.
-Deliverables In addition to the foregoing: Executive Directors shall perform the functions and duties of the offices which they occupy as executive officers of the Company.
+Executive Non-Executive Independent Director Role responsibility for fostering competitiveness, and the au the long-term success of the members of the Board which has the e Company and securing its sustained rate powers, conduct the business, and such responsibility. in the PLDT CG Manual : (a) to Board; (b) to exercise his best the best interest of the Com other stakeholders. o act within the scope of powe it care, skill, judgment and obs pany and for the common ber and loyalty to the Company as set forther and authority of the Company and the erve utmost good faith; and (c) to act in nefit of the Company's stockholders and All directors must devote th e time and attention necessa ry to properly discharge their fiduciary duties and must exercise independent judgment.
+Accountabilities As members of the Board, Executive, Non-Executive and Independent Directors shall participate and contribute in the performance of the responsibilities of the Board as set forth in the PLDT CG Manual , including to: (a) select and appoint the CEO and other Officers; (b) determine, together with Management, the Company's vision, mission and strategic objectives; (c) oversee Management's implementation of business strategies, plans and policies and overall performance, financial reporting and internal control systems, enterprise risk management, compensation policies and programs, and succession planning for senior management; and (d) ensure that the Company has an effective internal audit system, compliance program, investor relations program, communication program for sectors in the community in which the Company operates or which are directly affected by its operations, and an independent audit mechanism.
+In addition to the foregoing: Deliverables Executive Directors shall perform the functions and duties of the offices which they occupy as executive officers of the Company.
 The President & CEO shall have general care and management of the business operations of the Company and shall ensure that: (a) the business of the Company is managed in a sound and prudent manner; and (b) the operational, financial and internal controls are adequate and effective.
 The other Executive Directors shall assist the President & CEO by performing the functions of their respective offices.
 Independent Directors, as members of the Audit Committee which under the PLDT CG Manual shall be composed entirely of Independent Directors, shall collectively perform the functions of the said committee, which include selection, appointment or dismissal of independent auditors; oversight over the integrity of the Company's accounting and financial reporting principles and policies, financial statements and their independent audit, and internal control system, compliance with applicable laws and regulations, enterprise risk management, and audit process; and review of material related party transactions.
 Independent Directors, as members comprising the majority of the Governance and Nomination Committee and Executive Compensation Committee, shall exercise oversight and provide guidance on matters concerning governance, nomination and compensation.
 Please refer to Annex C-A.4: "Other Executive, Non-Executive and Independent Directors" hereto attached for further discussion on Accountabilities/Deliverables.